WWE Friday Night Smackdown preview: The lineup for tonight's television show - Pro Wrestling Dot Net

 The following matches and events are advertised for tonight’s WWE Friday Night Smackdown on Fox television show.

--The Miz vs. Jey Uso vs. Big E in a Triple Threat for the Smackdown Tag Titles.

--Daniel Bryan vs. Cesaro in a men’s Money in the Bank match qualifier.
+-King Corbin vs. Drew Gulak in a Men’s Money in the Bank match qualifier.

--Naomi vs. Dana Brooke in a women’s Money in the Bank match qualifier.
+-Sasha Banks vs. Lacey Evans in a Women’s Money in the Bank match qualifier.

--Tamina vs. Sasha Banks (if Tamina wins she gets a Smackdown Women’s Championship match against Bayley).
+-Alexa Bliss and Nikki Cross vs. Dana Brooke and Carmella for the WWE Women’s Tag Titles.

-Powell’s POV: Smackdown will be broadcast live from the Orlando, Florida at the WWE Performance Center without fans in attendance.
-Join me for live coverage of Smackdown at 7CT/8ET.
-My same night audio reviews are available exclusively for Dot Net Members.
+Powell’s POV: WWE is also advertising the beginning of Triple H’s 25th anniversary celebration, a history piece on Bray Wyatt and Braun Strowman, and the third part of the Jeff Hardy video series.
+Smackdown will be broadcast live from the Orlando, Florida at the WWE Performance Center without fans in attendance.
+Join Jake Barnett for live coverage of Smackdown at 7CT/8ET.
+My audio review will be available later tonight or on Saturday morning for Dot Net Members.

 Be the first to comment